-Kim Stringfellow is an artist and educator residing in Joshua Tree, California.
-She teaches multimedia and photography courses at San Diego State University as an associate professor in the School of Art + Design.
+Kim Stringfellow is a transmedia artist and educator residing in Joshua Tree, California.
+She teaches multimedia and photography courses at San Diego State University as an Associate Professor in the School of Art + Design.
 She received her MFA in Art and Technology from the School of the Art Institute of Chicago in 2000.

-Her transmedia projects bridge cultural geography and environmental concerns using a variety of documentary approaches and media.
-Her research interests investigate the cultural landscape and history of place, often addressing repercussions of human interaction and occupation within these spaces.
+Her transmedia projects bridge cultural geography and environmental concerns using a variety of documentary approaches and media that are primarily disseminated as Web-based projects but often have a physical installation component.
+Her projects investigate the cultural landscape and history of place, often addressing repercussions of human interaction and occupation within these spaces.
 Through rigorous research focused on a particular subject, community or region she fosters a discussion of complex, interrelated issues for each site.
 Within her research, she attempts to expose human values and political agendas that form our collective understanding of these places.
-Ultimately, her projects are designed to create awareness, educate, and create a rich dialogue in relation to the subject at hand.
+Ultimately her projects, which combine research, writing, photography, audio, video and mapping are designed to create awareness and educate her audience in a highly creative and experimental media-rich format.

-Stringfellow’s projects have been commissioned and funded by leading organizations including the Cal Humanities, the Creative Work Fund, the Graham Foundation for Advanced Studies in the Fine Arts, and the Seattle Arts Commission.
+Stringfellow’s projects have been commissioned and funded by leading organizations including Cal Humanities, The Creative Work Fund, The Graham Foundation for Advanced Studies in the Fine Arts and The Seattle Arts Commission.
 She is the 2012 recipient of the Theo Westenberger Award for Artistic Excellence.
 The award honors the achievements of contemporary women whose work in photography, film, and new media transforms how we see the American West.
+To coincide with her the receiving this award The Autry is currently exhibiting Jackrabbit Homestead at Irene Helen Jones Parks Gallery of Art from September 13, 2014 – August 23, 2015.
 Other awards include a Center for Cultural Innovation (CCI) “Investing in Artists” equipment grant in 2010.

 Right photo: Bobby Neel Adams